Biology

 The brimstone butterfly uses alder and common buckthorn, which are small trees which can readily be squeezed into a moderate garden.
 The orange tip uses lady's smock Cardamine pratensis and honesty Lunaria annua which are both happy in a cottage-garden planting.
 They also use garlic mustard Alliaria petiolata which flourishes at the back of a shady border and is coarse and smelly, but attractive in flower.

-All "vanessids" use common or small nettle Urtica dioica and U. urens, but this doesn't mean they need to be planted!
+Most "vanessids" use common or small nettle Urtica dioica and U. urens, but this doesn't mean they need to be planted!
 Only large patches (4m2) are favoured and they have to be in a sunny situation.
 Nettles are abundant everywhere on waste ground so only plant them if you really like them.
 Many vanessids also take hop Humulus lupulus, and the golden hop var "Aureus" is a good garden climber.

 For the "blues", encouraging or tolerating ivy Hedera helix and planting holly Ilex aquifolium will almost guarantee the holly blue will breed.
-Common blue and small copper feed on what are normally consider meadow flowers, birds-foot trefoil and sorrels, but they are perfectly easy (easier in fact) to grow in a flower bed and seeds are readily available.
+Common blue and small copper feed on what are normally consider meadow flowers, birds-foot trefoil and sorrels, but these are perfectly easy (easier in fact) to grow in a flower bed and seeds are readily available.
 However, little research has been done on how to encourage these species, and it isn't clear how large an area would be needed to be effective.

 Other sources of information